HELPLINE: +91-11-30403040 +91-11-30403040

 Excessive bleeding, a stomach infection, respiratory problems, GI system leaks, and other risks are related to the surgical procedure.
 Long-term risks and complications of this procedure include bowel blockage, hernia, low blood sugar, ulcers, and dumping syndrome, which causes nausea and vomiting, among other things.

 After gastric bypass surgery, you will need to follow up with your bariatric surgeon weekly, monthly, quarterly, and annually.
-You must adopt strict eating and exercise habits in order to sustain your weight loss.
+You must adopt strict eating and exercise habits to sustain your weight loss.

 ![]() |